Kudan, Nigeria

-Kudan is a Local Government Area in Kaduna State, Nigeria.
+Kudan is a town and Local Government Area in Kaduna State, Nigeria.
 Its headquarters are in the town of Hunkuyi.
 The Local Government Council is chaired by Honourable Dauda Iliya Abba.

 There are 10 electoral wards in Kudan local government area.

 It has an area of 345.4 km^{2} and a population of 138,992 at the 2006 census.
 The Local Government currently has a projected population of 205,300.

 The postal code of the area is 812.

 Climate

 In Kudan Local Government Area, The dry season is partly cloudy, the wet season is oppressive and mostly cloudy, and the weather is hot all year round.
-The average annual temperature fluctuates between 21°F and 23°F, seldom falling below 103°F.
+The average annual temperature fluctuates between 21 and 23 °C, seldom falling above 40 °C.

 Geography

-Kudan Local Government Area has an average temperature of 32 degrees Celsius with a total area of 400 square kilometers.
+Kudan Local Government Area has an average temperature of 32 degrees Celsius or 89.6 degrees Fahrenheit with a total area of 400 square kilometres.
 The dry and wet seasons are the two distinct seasons that the LGA experiences.
-The Local Government Area's average wind speed is estimated to be 10 km/h.
+The Local Government Area's average wind speed is estimated to be 10 km/h or 6 mph.

 Economic activities

-Economic engagement of kudan community include hunting, Farming, and blacksmithing.
+Economic activities include hunting, Farming, and blacksmithing.
 Trade is an essential feature of the economy with the area hosting a number of markets where wide variety of commodities are bought and sold.

 Granite and kaolin are the two major mineral resources found in kudan local government.